-Figure 3.
-Raw scatter plot showing a positive relation between partner overplacement and actor overplacement in Study 3.
+(Study 3).
+Raw scatter plot showing a positive relation between partner overplacement and actor overplacement.
 Both variables were computed using the residual score approach and reflect variability in self-estimated placement that cannot be linearly predicted from actual placement.
-Also shown are the line of best fit (in solid line), 95% confidence interval (in shaded gray region), and lowess curve (in dotted blue line).
+Also shown are the line of best fit (in solid line), 95% confidence interval (in shaded gray region), and Lowess curve (in dotted blue line).
+See the online article for the color version of this figure.

-Does overplacement transmit indirectly, from partner's partner to actor?
-To test for patterns of indirect, person-to-person-to-person transmission, we compared the mean level of overplacement expressed by actors who were indirectly connected to either a partner's partner who overplaced or a partner's partner who was calibrated using the same regression models in Study 2.
+overplacement expressed by actors who were indirectly connected to either a partner's partner who overplaced or a partner's partner who was calibrated using the same regression models in Study 2.

 The raw mean overplacement levels are shown in Figure 4.
-Actors expressed significantly greater overplacement when indirectly yoked to a partner's partner who overplaced than when yoked to a partner's partner who was calibrated.
-Actor overplacement was 8.83 percentile points higher if the partner's partner overplaced (M = 8.92; SD = 2.56) than if the partner's partner was calibrated $\{M = .09; SD = 2.40; t(251) = 2.52, p = .013, d = .32, CI \text{ of mean } t = .32, t = .$ difference = [1.92, 15.75]} (Table 2).
+Actors expressed significantly greater overplacement when indirectly yoked to a partner's partner who overplaced than when voked to a partner's partner who was calibrated.
+Actor overplacement was 8.83 percentile points higher if the partner's partner overplaced (M = 8.92, SD = 2.56) than if the partner's partner was calibrated (M = .09, SD = 2.40; t[251] = 2.52, p = .013, d = .32, CI of mean difference = [1.92, 15.75]; see Table 2).
 This mean difference was stable across the alternative specifications that adjusted for covariates: actor gender, age, and ethnicity.
-Additional analyses (reported in the Supplemental Materials) confirm that the indirect spread of overplacement occurred via a chain of direct pairwise effects; consistent with the notion of person-to-person spread of overplacement, partner overplacement fully mediated the effect of a partner's partner on actors.
+Additional analyses (reported in the online supplemental materials) confirm that the indirect spread of overplacement occurred via a chain of direct pairwise effects; consistent with the notion of person-toperson spread of overplacement, partner overplacement fully mediated the effect of a partner's partner on actors.
 Although our actors never directly interacted with their partner's partner, they were nevertheless influenced by the effect that the partner's partner had upon their partner, who subsequently influenced their own overplacement.
 Being connected to a partner who witnessed another person express overplacement was sufficient to increase one's own overplacement, indicating that overplacement can spread to indirect social ties.